 Now we’ve talked about why I did what I did, let’s go ahead and make the necklace.

-To make the pearl earrings you will need:
+To make this necklace you will need:

 Watch the video or read the instructions below:

 Make a wire wrapped loop above the bead.
 If you need to watch this video about how to make a wire wrapped loop.